Organic Biodynamic® Moringa Powder | Dr Mercola | 1 Jar (240g)

 - Mood, sleep, and brain health support - Moringa is a rich source of tryptophan, an amino acid that helps boost serotonin levels.
 Possibly working through your gut-brain axis, the communication channel between your gut and brain, an increase in serotonin may positively support your mood, sleep, and even memory.

 - Supports blood pressure already in the healthy normal range - Moringa contains four different niazicin glycoside compounds that have been shown in laboratory testing to support healthy blood pressure levels.

-- Immune function support - With Moringa’s abundant vitamin C, antioxidants, minerals and other nutrients, it has been shown in studies to support immune function.
+- Normal Immune function support - With Moringa’s abundant vitamin C, antioxidants, minerals and other nutrients, it has been shown in studies to support normal immune function.

 Nutrition - Moringa vs Other Fruits & Vegetables?
 Moringa Wins.

 The word "superfood" has become one of the most overused - and sometimes misused - words on the internet.

 However, what other term can you use to describe a food that, gram for gram when dried, has…

 - 12 times the vitamin C of oranges

 - 9 times the protein of yogurt, and